open-horizon/examples/edge/services/helloworld/CreateService.md

   hzn service log -f myhelloworld
   ```

-7. Unregister your edge node (which will also stop the myhelloworld service):
+7. Unregister your edge device (which will also stop the myhelloworld service):

   ```bash
   hzn unregister -f
   ```

-## Publishing A Policy For Your Hello World Example Edge Service
+## Publishing A Pattern For Your Hello World Example Edge Service

 1. Publish and view your edge node deployment pattern in the Horizon Exchange:

   ```bash